Tips for visiting Badaling Great Wall

 The scenic site of Badaling is divided into north and south sections, and if you don’t want to hike and save energy, it’s also equipped with cable cars and pulley.

 North section: with its beautiful scenery and 12 watchtowers, this section winds up and down the mountains ridge.
 The cable car runs from the parking lot to north tower number 8 (highest point in this area), whereas the pulley runs next to the Bear Garden to the north tower number 4.
-After reaching the Tower number 12, you don’t need to go back but you’ll find a way to get to the exit by Bear Garden.
-A special flat wheelchair accessible lane is built for wheelchair tourists to get as far as to the third watch tower of the Wall.
+After reaching the Tower number 12, you don’t need to go back, but you’ll find a way to get to the exit by Bear Garden.
+A special flat wheelchair accessible lane is built for wheelchair tourists to get as far as to the third watchtower of the Wall.

-Facilities: in this area you’ll find restaurants, take aways and some shops.
-If you’d like to spend your night here you can check at Badaling Hotel and Great Wall Commune.
+Facilities: in this area, you’ll find restaurants, takeaways and some shops.
+If you’d like to spend your night here, you can check at Badaling Hotel and Great Wall Commune.

 Opening hours: 06:30-19:00 (Apr.
 1 to Oct.
 31); 07:00-18:00 (Nov.
 1 to Mar.
 31)

 Ticket Price: 35 RMB (Nov.
 1 to Mar.
 31); 40 RMB (Apr.
 1 to Oct.
 31).
-Cable car is not included (80 RMB)
+The cable car is not included (80 RMB)

-Beijing Public Tourist Bus Line 1: it departs from southwest of Qianmen Arrow Tower (south of Tiananmen Square).
+2. Beijing Public Tourist Bus Line 1: it departs from southwest of Qianmen Arrow Tower (south of Tiananmen Square).
 Take subway line 2 and get off at Exit C of Qianmen.
-It takes about 1.30 hrs and it costs 20 RMB (first bus at 7.30, last 11.30 – from Badaling 11.30 to 16.30).
+It takes about 1.30 hrs, and it costs 20 RMB (first bus at 7.30, last 11.30 – from Badaling 11.30 to 16.30).
 The stop is at Badaling Guntiangou Parking Lot.

-Anyway check the timetable once there because they can be different in high and low season.
+Anyway, check the timetable once there because they can be different in high and low season.

-Train: originally from Beijing North Railway Station (now closed for reconstruction since 2016 until 2019), have been moved to the Huangtudian Railway Station.
+3. Train: originally from Beijing North Railway Station (now closed for reconstruction since 2016 until 2019), have been moved to the Huangtudian Railway Station.
 The code name of the trains to Badaling is S2.
-Take the subway line 8 or 13 and get off at Huoying Station and go out from Exit G4 (the railwaystation is next to it).
+Take the subway line 8 or 13 and get off at Huoying Station and go out from Exit G4 (the railway station is next to it).
 The tickets cannot be booked online or bought in advance but at the Railway station.
-It is advised to go to Huangtudian early, especially when traveling in a peak season.
+It is advised to go to Huangtudian early, especially when travelling in a peak season.
 The Badaling Railway Station is 15 min. walk from the Great wall entrance.
-It takes around 1 hr and it costs 7 RMB.
+It takes around 1 hr, and it costs 7 RMB.
 You’ll find shuttle buses from Badaling train station to the cable car station and the main entrance.
 The first train from Huangtudian departs at 6.30 am whereas the last from Badaling around 9 pm, but they get changed often so check locally.